Selected Correspondence Peter

 That is why it is so good to write of these experiences – the ordinary everyday experiences when experienced by our senses free of emotions and feelings do indeed become extraordinary, clear, bright, gay, delightful, friendly, benign and, to use that wonderful word, ambrosial.
 Enlightenment lies in the opposite direction – in the world of spirits, gods, feelings and emotions.
 What a delight to come to my senses – what an achievement.
 It still seems unbelievable.
 I still keep pinching myself and checking out this new way of living but it is perfect, flawless, actual, and continually amazing.

-Good to discuss with you these matters.
+PETER to Alan: Good to discuss with you these matters.
 I think the operative word here is pure as I have discovered.
 The PCE offers a glimpse or window out from the ‘real’ world everyone is born into (and therefore assumes this to be all there is), and suddenly one finds oneself in the unimaginable actual fairytale-like physical universe.
 My experience was that each time this occurred I was increasingly able to feel comfortable, at ease, as this new ‘me’ – this flesh and blood body.
 And every time these glimpses had a different experience to them as I explored carefully the actual physical universe that ‘I’ had normally perceived (like every other human being) to be a place of sadness, fear and aggression.
 Initially the contrast between the actual, benign, safe, and delightful, and the imaginary world of churning emotions, raging hormones and consuming passions is so startling that the memory is either buried or the experience appears wondrous and awesome.
-With a pure intent operating to want to live the experience of the PCE every moment, 24 hrs. every day I was able to use the time when I wasn’t actually here living the PCE to root around in the Human Condition – to investigate, discuss, read, think and contemplate on all those instinctual urges and social Truths, Wisdoms and accepted beliefs that made up the particular psychological and psychic entity that dwelled in me and which had taken ‘me’ over.
+With a sincere intent operating to want to live the experience of the PCE every moment, 24 hrs. every day I was able to use the time when I wasn’t actually here living the PCE to root around in the Human Condition – to investigate, discuss, read, think and contemplate on all those instinctual urges and social Truths, Wisdoms and accepted beliefs that made up the particular psychological and psychic entity that dwelled in me and which had taken ‘me’ over.
 No wonder humans feel alien on the planet.

-An actualist is one who devotes his or her life to actualizing peace on earth in the only way possible and gets to have the adventure of a lifetime on the way.
+PETER to No 7: An actualist is one who devotes his or her life to actualizing peace on earth in the only way possible and gets to have the adventure of a lifetime on the way.
 It is the most significant thing one can do with one’s life – one’s ‘three score and ten’ of existence as a human being.

-Then whatever goes ‘ on and on ’ is not of my concern, for I will have done my bit for peace on earth.
+Then whatever goes ‘on and on’ is not of my concern, for I will have done my bit for peace on earth.

 This whole business of becoming free of the Human Condition is to do with the doing of it.
-At present it still remains but a nice theory, proposed by someone who can still be rightly labelled as a freak of nature as in – ‘an abnormal or irregular occurrence, an abnormally developed person or thing’ .
+At present it still remains but a nice theory, proposed by someone who can still be rightly labelled as a freak of nature as in – ‘an abnormal or irregular occurrence, an abnormally developed person or thing’.
 It is now up to others to prove – for themselves – that it is possible for them to be free from the Human Condition.

 T’is about quality not quantity, the individual not the group, facts not belief, actualization not theory.